-The Finance and Premises Committee comprised five members: L French was the Vice Principal Resources at Tameside College and was CIMA qualified.
-J Lyne is a Practice Manager for two NHS medical centres and is AAT qualified.
-N Mohandas is both ICAEW and CIMA qualified by experience and is a member of the Chartered Financial Analyst (CFA) Society.
+The Finance and Premises Committee comprised five members: J Lyne is a Practice Manager for two NHS medical centres and is AAT qualified.
 J Rogers was a former Headteacher of a local primary school for 20 + years and had full delegated management of the school budget.
 He was a National College Early Years Consultant and advised and mentored leaders of children centres in financial management.
 He also mentored and supported new local authority headteachers in financial management.
+C Lloyd was a qualified accountant (ICAEW) and tax specialist for over 20 years, recently retraining as a Maths tutor.
+J Cope is a buyer for the NHS.
 P Wilson is the Academy's accounting officer.
+T Galvin is a project manager in the education sector providing UK based international qualifications to schools based overseas.

-The Finance and Premises Committee has responsibility for financial planning, audit, risk management, premises and personnal.
-During the year the Committee: (i) considered the Independent Review of Systems and Procedures, draft findings of the external audit and draft Report and Financial Statements; (ii) monitored action taken to address audit recommendations; and, (iii) monitored performance against the budget during 2017/18; (iv) considered and recommended a draft budget for 2018/19; (v) approved a pay award for the Academy's support staff and teaching staff; (vi) considered annual reports on estates and Academy lettings; and approved a tender process for capital works required at the Academy; (vii) undertaken tours of the Academy to view new building work and areas needing improvement; (viii) reviewed the Academy's risk management activities (ix) approved a range of relevant policies and tenders.
+The Finance and Premises Committee has responsibility for financial planning, audit, risk management, premises and personnel.
+During the year the Committee: (i) considered the Independent Review of Systems and Procedures, draft findings of the external audit and Trustees' Report and Accounts; (ii) monitored action taken to address audit recommendations; and, (iii) monitored performance against the budget during 2019/20; (iv) approved pay awards for the Academy's teaching staff and support staff; (v) considered an annual report on Academy lettings; (vi) considered capital works required at the Academy; (vii) undertaken a tour of the Academy to view new building work and areas needing improvement; (viii) reviewed the Academy's risk management activities (ix) approved a range of relevant policies.